“Where I live”

-Red ruffed lemurs are endangered, as are all species of lemur.
+Red ruffed lemurs are critically endangered.
 Their habitat is disappearing, they are over-hunted by people for food, and they also are trapped for the pet trade.
 With the creation of Masoala National Park in northeastern Madagascar in 1997, red ruffed lemurs are better protected now, although not those living outside park boundaries.

 The Maryland Zoo belongs to the Madagascar Fauna Group, an international consortium of zoos that pools resources and expertise to help conserve Madagascar’s unique wildlife, including lemurs.